 To complete the proof of \cite[Theorem~6.3.2]{Sinf}, we point out the following.

 \begin{lemma} Assume $p>3$.
-There are tensor ideals in $\OB(3)$ that are not prime. \end{lemma} \begin{proof} It suffices to consider the preimage of the tensor ideal in $\Tilt SL_3$ from Lemma~\ref{lem:sl3p} below, under the universal tensor functor from $\OB(3)$. \end{proof}
+There are tensor ideals in $\OB(3)$ that are not prime. \end{lemma} \begin{proof} It suffices to consider the preimage of the tensor ideal in $\Tilt SL_3$ from Lemma~\ref{lem:sl3p} below, under the universal tensor functor from $\OB(3)$.
+Here we can use that the tensor ideal theory of $\OB(3)$ is identical to that of $(\Rep GL)_3$ and that every morphism in $\Tilt SL_3$ is in the image of $(\Rep GL)_3\to\Tilt SL_3$. \end{proof}